lambrojos/supersalmon/README.md

   // The promise is resolved when the stream is completely processed
-  // It resolves to the count of processed rows

-  const processed = await supersalmon(
+  // It resolves to the count of processed rows const processed = await supersalmon({

-    // Any readable stream will work - remember that only the first sheet will be parsed createReadStream('huge.xlsx'),
+    // (required) Any readable stream will work - remember that only the first sheet will be parsed
+    inputStream: createReadStream('huge.xlsx'),

-    // process records one at a time - the argument object's keys are determined by col names ({name, surname}) => repository.insert({ name, surname }),
+    // (required) process records one at a time - the argument object's keys are determined by col names
+    // the row index is provided as the second parameter
+    processor: ({name, surname}, i) => {
+      doSomethingWithRowIndex(i)
+      repository.insert({ name, surname })
+    },

-    // transform column names- column names will become the key names of the processed objects cols => colName => colName.toLowerCase().trim(),
+    // (required) transform column names- column names will become the key names of the processed objects
+    mapColumns: cols => colName => colName.toLowerCase().trim(),

-    // the last function is called when the line count metadata is encountered in the stream lineCount => notifyLineCount(lineCount),
+    // (optional) the last function is called when the line count metadata is encountered in the stream
-  );
+    onLineCount: lineCount => notifyLineCount(lineCount),

+    // (optional) parse until the 10th line then destroy streams and return
+    limit: 10
+  });
 ```

 Or see tests